justinnoor/pfhowto/README.md

 ## Step 5 - Complete the base ruleset

 Here we will complete the base ruleset.
-Please note that rules in [PF](https://man.openbsd.org/pf) must be written in a specific order, and it is easy to get lost.
-If you find yourself getting confused in the order of things, refer to the complete base ruleset at step 8.
+Rules in [PF](https://man.openbsd.org/pf) must be written in a specific order.
+If you find yourself getting confused in the order of things, simply refer to the complete base ruleset at step 8.

 ### Incorporate macros and tables

-In our preliminary ruleset above we hard coded all of our parameters, i.e., the port numbers.
-This will become unmanageable as the ruleset expands.
+In our preliminary ruleset we hard coded all of our parameters into each rule, i.e., the port numbers.
+This will become unmanageable as our ruleset expands.
 For organizational purposes [PF](https://man.openbsd.org/pf) offers **macros**, **lists**, and **tables**.
 We've already used lists, which were the port numbers inside of the curly brackets.
-We can also assign lists, or single values, to a variable using **macros**.
+We can also assign a **list**, or even a single value, to a variable using **macros**.
 Let's reorganize our parameters.

-Create the macros:
+Move our parameters into macros:
 ```
 ext_if = "vtnet0"
 tcp_services= "{ 22 53 80 123 443 }"